Florida State Road 953: Route description

-Le Jeune continues north through Miami, remaining a residential street for six blocks before becoming a commercial road.
+LeJeune continues north through Miami, remaining a residential street for six blocks before becoming a commercial road.
 It continues north through Miami as a commercial street until an interchange with the Dolphin Expressway (SR 836), where the road becomes a divider between the International Links Miami-Melreese golf course to the east and a parking lot to the west.
 It reenters unincorporated Miami-Dade County after crossing the Tamiami Canal just south of the entrance to Miami International Airport and its interchange with the southern terminus of the Airport Expressway (SR 112).
 Between SR 953's entrance of the airport and the next major interchange north, State Road 948, it creates the eastern boundary of the airport, with airport related business to the east of LeJeune Road.

 Just two blocks north of SR 948, SR 953 crosses canal C-6 and crosses US 27 (Okeechobee Road), entering Hialeah as their Southeast 8th Avenue and no longer a divided road.
 It continues north as a residential street, crossing State Road 944, becoming East 8th Avenue, the easternmost major street in Hialeah, with some commercial business at East 9th Street, State Road 934, East 41st Street and State Road 932.
 North of East 57th Street, it passes by a truck distribution center to the east, and a park to the west.
-SR 953 then splits off to the Le Jeune/Douglas Road Expressway Connection, providing nearby access to State Road 924, followed by an intersection with East 65th Street at the south end of Amelia Earhart Park, leaving Hialeah and entering Opa-locka where it is again West 42nd Avenue.
-North of SR 924, Le Jeune Road is a purely commercial road, servicing truck distribution centers as SR 953 heads towards its northern terminus of State Road 916 (North 135th Street).
+SR 953 then splits off to the LeJeune/Douglas Road Expressway Connection, providing nearby access to State Road 924, followed by an intersection with East 65th Street at the south end of Amelia Earhart Park, leaving Hialeah and entering Opa-locka where it is again West 42nd Avenue.
+North of SR 924, LeJeune Road is a purely commercial road, servicing truck distribution centers as SR 953 heads towards its northern terminus of State Road 916 (North 135th Street).

-North of SR 916, Le Jeune Road continues for 0.6 mi, towards a dead-end inside Opa-locka Airport.
+North of SR 916, LeJeune Road continues for 0.6 mi, towards a dead-end inside Opa-locka Airport.
 North of the airport, Northwest 42nd Avenue continues north to a dead end beyond North 204th Street.